-The United States Supreme Court recently decided Met Life v.
-Glenn, the most significant decision of the past twenty years.
+The United States Supreme Court decision on Met Life v.
+Glenn was the most significant decision of the past twenty years.
 This case is expected to open doors to claimants whose claims were unjustifiably terminated or denied.

-The Court held that an insurer's conflict of interest must be considered in evaluating whether the decision on the claim was an abuse of discretion.
-Click here to learn more about Met Life v.
-Glenn.
+The Court held that an insurer's conflict of interest must be considered in evaluating whether the decision on the claim was an abuse of discretion..

 Court Compels Met Life to Produce Significant Discovery

 The First Case Using Met Life v.
 Glenn is from Frankel & Newfield.

 A District Court judge in New York has granted our application to compel discovery against Met Life, including depositions and significant documentation likely to uncover the relationship between Met Life and the doctors they regularly employ to deny and terminate claims.

 The Court embraced the need to conduct this discovery to appreciate and fully outline the impact of Met Life's conflict of interest as the single entity that pays and decides claims.
 This is the very first case embracing the changes from Glenn.

 Court finds Plaintiff is Disabled from Chronic Back Pain

 A recent decision determined that a claimant with chronic back pain should receive ongoing disability benefits, as she was disabled from any occupation.
 The Court embraced the support from the claimant's treating physician, noting the longstanding nature of the patient-physician relationship, and the findings from Social Security of disability.